-Bar chart treat the columns - typically the table items - as having different units and consequently assign an own plot with a value axis to each of them.
+Bar charts treat the columns - typically the table items - as having different units and consequently assign an own plot with a value axis to each of them.
 The observations are taken from the table rows and define the domain, the horizontal axis.
-Each column groups are present - typically the scenarios -receives it own colour.
+Each groups of bar columns present - typically the scenarios -receives its own colour.
 An example is given below.